 Although I have been affiliated with FFI since 2001, I have spent several years in the United States on various fellowships.
 I was a postdoctoral fellow at Princeton University (Transregional Institute) in 2007-8, a fellow at Harvard Kennedy School (Belfer Center) in 2008-09, a member of the Institute for Advanced Study in Princeton in 2009-10, and a Zuckerman fellow at Stanford University (CISAC) in 2012-13.

 I have published widely on various aspects of Islamist militancy.
 I wrote Jihad in Saudi Arabia (Cambridge 2010) and co-authored the Meccan Rebellion (Amal 2011) and Al-Qaida dans le texte (Presses Universitaires de France, 2005).
 My articles have appeared in journals such as the American Political Science Review, International Security, Journal of Peace Research, International Affairs, International Journal of Middle East Studies, British Journal of Middle Eastern Studies, The Middle East Journal, Middle East Policy, and Studies in Conflict and Terrorism.
 I have also written for the International Crisis Group and Oxford Analytica.
 I previously co-edited Jihadica, a blog that covers developments on jihadist websites.

 I regularly advise governments on matters relating to Islamism and terrorism.
-I have testified in the US Congress (2013), in the Canadian Senate (2005 and 2010) and in the Danish Parliament (2006).
+I have testified in the British Parliament (2014), US Congress (2013), in the Canadian Senate (2005 and 2010) and in the Danish Parliament (2006).
+I testified before the Norwegian 22 July Commission and served on the Advisory Expert Group of Statoil's investigation into the In Amenas attack.
 I have also served as an expert witness in several terrorism trials in the United Kingdom.

 High-resolution pictures available below.
 Please credit "Christian Vinculado Tandberg/FFI".